 To run this test with the Phoronix Test Suite, the basic command is: phoronix-test-suite benchmark kvazaar.

 * Uploading of benchmark result data to OpenBenchmarking.org is always optional (opt-in) via the Phoronix Test Suite for users wishing to share their results publicly. ** Data based on those opting to upload their test results to OpenBenchmarking.org and users enabling the opt-in anonymous statistics reporting while running benchmarks from an Internet-connected platform. *** Test profile page view reporting began March 2021.
-Data current as of 25 January 2023.
+Data updated weekly as of 28 November 2023.

 pts/kvazaar-1.2.0 [View Source] Wed, 04 Jan 2023 10:52:55 GMT Update against Kvazaar 2.2 upstream.